Lincoln Southwest High School

-Lincoln Southwest High School is a Lincoln Public high school which is located on 74 acres adjacent to Wilderness Park in Lincoln, Nebraska.
+Lincoln Southwest High School is a Lincoln Public high school located 74 acres adjacent to Wilderness Park in Lincoln, Nebraska.
+The school opened in August 2002 and was designed to hold around 1,500 students.
+The student population as of the 2023-24 school year is 2,199 students in grades 9-12.

 Academics

 Southwest offers dual enrollment education through three local tertiary education institutions.
 The University of Nebraska-Lincoln offers dual enrollment to students on the university's campus, Nebraska Wesleyan University (NWU) offers dual enrollment at Southwest's campus through the NWU Honors Academy, and Southeast Community College (SCC) offers dual enrollment on both Southwest's campus and the Lincoln Public School's Career Academy campus located on the SCC campus.